FelixOnline/v2/content/articles/2013-11-8-what-does-the-future-hold-for-tibet.md

 subtitle: >
   At least 120 Tibetans have set themselves alight in protest against Chinese rule since 2009.
 It’s the only peaceful way they’ve been able to broadcast their recurrent message: Save Tibet.
 It seems that their message has fallen on deaf ears...
 date: "2013-11-08 03:48:00 +0000"

 # Attributes from Felix Online V1
 id: "4027"
 old_path: /comment/4027/what-does-the-future-hold-for-tibet
 aliases:
  - /comment/4027/what-does-the-future-hold-for-tibet
+imported: true
+comments:
+ - Chines community is really lack of shame the Dalai Lama has been in exile since 1952ReallyIt can not be more ironic that this article that pompously ridicules peoples ignorance on Tibet does not even have the rudimentary facts rightwell i suppose that was the whole point of the article published this week propaganda or not you need to get your numbersdataevidencefacts right this is imperial college london a SCIENCE university sighDalai Lama has been in exile since 1959 true that was a mistake Still the article was about what is happening in Tibet CURRENTLY Does the fact that the Dalai Lama was exiled in 1959 as opposed to 1952 huge mistake on my part and I really apologise for that change Tibets situation as an occupied nation in which human rights have been severely abused Then about the article published this week its impossible to deny that it was propaganda and its whole point was definitely not to point out that numbers need to be correct its

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true